notes

 All You Need to Know About Sandalwood Perfume

 When you say Sandalwood, our thoughts transport us into a Hindu or Buddhist temple in Asia, where the scent meanders and reaches each and every corner of the room.
 Used as incense and burned on the altars as a form of communication with the gods, the use of the wood and its scent, soon expanded beyond religious purposes.
-It was not long before Ancient perfumers in Asia, branching into the Middle East, and then the Arabia’s were all captivated and intrigued by this irresistible scent of sophistication!
+It was not long before ancient perfumers in Asia, branching into the Middle East, and then the Arabia’s were all captivated and intrigued by this irresistible scent of sophistication!

 An ingredient that is evocative of the orient and has an intensity that can be both exotic and comforting; the complex aroma of Sandalwood reveals a profile that is admired by all.